ehntoo/binaryninja-svd/README.md

 ## Installation

-Use the Binary Ninja plugin manager to install the plugin.
+Use the Binary Ninja plugin manager to install the plugin, and install the "requests" pip package in your python install.

 ## Usage